Defenders of Potential

 Littles Are Waiting for Bigs!

 Become a Defender of Potential by volunteering as a Big Brother or Big Sister in our community based mentoring programs!
 It only takes a few hours a week to help change the life of a child.
-Learn how Richard Behr and his Little Brother Jaxen have both benefited from their 4-year relationship together.
+Learn how Richard Behr and his Little Brother Jaxen have both benefited from their now 5-year relationship together.
 Watch the interview on WABI TV

 How does Big Brothers Big Sisters help Kasaius?